minetest-mods/i3/API.md

 Adds a new group of items to compress.

-- `item` is the item that serve as stereotype for the group of compressed items.
+- `item` is the item which represent the group of compressed items.
 - `def` is a table specifying the substring replace patterns to be used.

 Example: